MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 ## Prerequisites

 You must have a Supply Chain Management hub and a scale unit deployed with the warehouse management workload.
-For more information about the architecture and deployment process, see [Cloud and Edge scale units for manufacturing and warehouse management workloads](cloud-edge-landing-page.md).
+For more information about the architecture and deployment process, see [Cloud and edge scale units for manufacturing and warehouse management workloads](cloud-edge-landing-page.md).

-## How the WES edge scale unit functions
+## How the WES workload works on scale units

 For the processes in the warehouse management workload, the data is synchronized between the hub and the scale units.